 Over the past decade, residents have safely disposed of 284 tonnes of household chemicals at these events.

 By dropping off your unwanted household chemicals, not only will they be disposed of correctly, but they can often be recycled.

 What to expect on the day

 Now’s the time to check your bathroom, go through your kitchen and rummage through the shed.
 Check out what we’ll accept.
 We’ll take care of the rest.

-This Chemical CleanOut event is a drive-through, contactless service and this year it’s even more important that you stay in your vehicle.
-Our team will show you where to drive and will unpack items for you.
-By staying in your vehicle, you’re helping reduce the spread of germs, and we’ll help you get on your way faster.
+This Chemical CleanOut event is a drive-through, contactless service so you must stay in your vehicle.
+Our team will show you where to drive and unpack items for you.

 With that in mind, here’s how to get ready:

 - Transport the items in tubs, sealed and in the boot, so you don’t breathe anything in and so our team can quickly and safely unpack items for you

 - Don’t mix anything and leave the sorting to the pros